Let's go easy on the treats

 Treat foods are foods that are high in sugar, fat and salt.
 Crisps, biscuits, chocolate and sweets provide little in the way of nutrition so we should only eat them occasionally and in small amounts.
 When our kids fill up on treats, they don't have room for more nourishing foods.

 An unhealthy diet will affect our children’s health, from dental problems in the short-term, to serious health issues when they are older.
-Here are our tips to help you give treats a break to re-start your kids on the way to a healthier life.
+Now is a good time to work on building habits that will benefit your children for a life time.
+Here are our tips to help you give treats in smaller amounts and less often.

 1. Look around – treats are everywhere